catherinism/catherinism.github.io/_posts/2019-06-30-rails_with_js_project_guide.markdown

 **7. Start coding in your JS file**

-This is how my guides.js file looks like.
-I followed along the videos I mentioned above.
+Although I had to make some changes to my layout, views, and other files, most of my time were spend coding in my guides.js file.
+Following along the videos I mentioned above really helped me finish this project.

 > $(document).ready(function() {
 >   // console.log('hello')